konstantinj/docker-grafana/README.md

 # Grafana docker image

-This container builds a container with the latest master build of Grafana and datasource configuration via environment variables.
+Image  with the latest build of Grafana and datasource configuration via environment variables.

 ## Running your Grafana image